mortenaa/kotlin-workshop/PITCHME.md

  - return type end of signatur
  - return type inferred in oneliners
  - placement of colon
+ - a top level function will be compiled in a class corresponding to the source file on the jvm.
 ---

 ## No return value